Do you need my official transcripts for me to be accepted?

 Is there a limit on the number of credits I can transfer?

-No. However, all students must meet the minimum residency requirements in order to receive a degree from Wright State.
+No. However, you must meet the minimum residency requirements to receive a bachelor's degree from Wright State.

 What grade do I need in order to transfer my courses to Wright State?